 Wide body kits and rolled fenders.
 RIP BRZ.

 The day TJ posted the video of him and Calvin trying to figure out how to attach hideous-looking wide body fenders to the front of his BRZ was the day I stopped watching every upload.
 I didn’t agree at all with the direction he was taking on this car, as it seemed to me that he was doing mods just for the sake of doing mods.

 As far as I was concerned, it was the BRZ which helped him to grow that channel, and to see him hacking it up with seemingly no concern for what it represented rubbed me the wrong way.
 I know.
 It’s just a car.
 But it’s not too far fetched to think that car guys get attached to the vehicles that had even a small part in their lives.
 Heck, I don’t even know TJ personally and I’ve never even seen this car in real life – but it was a part of my daily YouTube routine and I was crushed to see what he was doing to it.

-The final TJ Hunt BRZ mod list (probably not accurate)
+The TJ Hunt BRZ mod list as of early 2018:

 As TJs channel grew and he purchased more project cars, it became difficult to keep up with its progress.
 To be honest there wasn’t much progress being made to it at all after he purchased the 350Z (as a drift build) and then the junkyard RX-7 after.
 As best as I can find, here’s the latest mod list for his mighty BRZ (be sure to check out TJ’s Wheelwell page for the latest information):

 Wheels & Tires

 - OEM Audio + Reference kit Sub + speakers

 - Edelbrock E-Force Supercharger

 - Tom’s Red Light Tail lights